yihui/yihui.org/content/knitr/hooks.md

 # Option hooks

 Sometimes you may want to change certain chunk options according to the values of other chunk options, and you may use the object `opts_hooks` to set up an option hook to do it.
 An option hook is executed when a corresponding chunk option is not `NULL`.
-For example, we can tweak the `figure.width` option so that it is always no smaller than `fig.height`:
+For example, we can tweak the `fig.width` option so that it is always no smaller than `fig.height`:

 ```r
 opts_hooks$set(fig.width = function(options) {